 The wireless services industry has faced an increasing number of challenges, including a slowdown in new subscriber growth.
-Revenues from services performed for customers in the wireless services industry accounted for 61% of our revenues in 2012 and 60% in 2011.
+Revenues from services performed for customers in the wireless services industry accounted for 48% of our revenues in 2013 and 2012.
 A continued slowdown in subscriber growth in the wireless services industry could adversely affect our business growth.